“I could throttle him!”

-This information is found with the nutritional information on the side of the packet.
+You can find this information with the nutritional information on the side of the packet.

 AFFCO testing shows that the diet is adequate to maintain health if fed exclusively for six months.

 There is a difference between adequate and optimum nutrition.
-The change in energy, coat quality, and the nature of the stools in dogs that have upgraded to a good quality commercial diet can be dramatic.
+There is often a dramatic change in energy, coat quality, and the nature of the stools in dogs that have upgraded to a good quality commercial diet.

-The marked improvement seen in dogs with joint problems fed prescription diets such as Hills j/d shows that enhanced nutrition can make a major impact on a pet’s well-being.
+For example the marked improvement seen in dogs and cats with joint problems when they are fed prescription diets such as Hills j/d shows that enhanced nutrition can make a major impact on a pet’s well-being.

 Unfortunately there are as yet no long-term studies that have defined optimum nutrition.
 It is likely to vary from pet to pet depending on such things as genetic make-up, exercise patterns, allergies and oral health.